United States Volunteers: First Seminole War

 In 1818, during the First Seminole War, General Edmund P. Gaines authorized Colonel David Brearley of the 7th U.S. Infantry to receive into the service of the United States Indians of the Creek Nation, to muster, inspect and provision them, and to order them to march to Fort Scott.
 Colonel Brearley met the Creek Nation at the Creek Agency and finding that nearly the whole force of the Nation was willing to serve began organizing them.
 The whole force was to be designed a regiment, with 18 companies, later 28 companies officered according to the regulations of the United States Army.
 The principal war chief, William McIntosh, to be full colonel; the two chiefs George Lovett and Noble Kennard to be majors.
 On February 24, 1818, 1,547 warriors entered the service of the United States and served until the beginning of May, the same year.
 Including Chief Onir Haujo and 75 warriors mustered into service on December 8, 1817, the whole Creek volunteer force 1,613 men.

 William McIntosh held the rank of brigadier general.
 George Lovett, Noble Kennard, Samuel Hawkins and - Blue war majors.
 On April 18, by order of General Jackson Lovett and Kennard were promoted to full colonels, and Hawkins and Blue to lieutenant colonels.
 Two chiefs, John Bernard and - Mattey, who had served as captains, were promoted to majors.
-The staff further consisted of 1 assistant adjutant general and 4 assistant commissaries of purchase.
+The staff further consisted of one assistant adjutant general and four assistant commissaries of purchase.
 The companies had 28 captains, 29 first lieutenants and 28 second lieutenants.
 These latter officers were appointed by the Creek Nation under the sanction of the commanding general.

 Andrew Jackson authorized the raising of volunteers from Tennessee and Kentucky, and 1,286 men were mustered and organized as two mounted rifle regiments.
 The staff and field consisted of one assistant adjutant general, one assistant inspector general, one assistant deputy quartermaster general, one judge advocate, one chaplain, two colonels, four lieutenant colonels, four majors, four adjutants, one forage master, one assistant forage master, two surgeons, four surgeon's mates, four quartermasters and eight non-commissioned staff.
 The companies had 20 captains, 20 first lieutenants, 20 third lieutenants, 11 third lieutenants and 17 cornets.
-These troops served from January 31, 1818 to June 25, the same year.
+These troops served from January 31 to June 25, 1818.

 Two companies of volunteer rangers of 145 men under Captains Boyle and Gist were also mustered into United States service by order of General Jackson.
 They were to be employed on search-and-destroy patrols between the Mobile and Appalachicola rivers.